 Flash memory in PSoC devices provides nonvolatile storage for user firmware, user configuration data, bulk data storage, and optional ECC data.
-The main flash memory area contains up to 64 KB of user program space.
+The main flash memory area contains up to 256 KB of user program space.

-Up to an additional 8 KB of flash space is available for ECC.
+Up to an additional 32 KB of flash space is available for Error Correcting Codes (ECC).
 If ECC is not used this space can store device configuration data and bulk user data.
 User code may not be run out of the ECC flash memory section.
 ECC can correct one bit error and detect two bit errors per 8 bytes of firmware memory; an interrupt can be generated when an error is detected.
+The flash output is 9 bytes wide with 8 bytes of data and 1 byte of ECC data.